RBuster/UmbracoNotes/Challenges.md

-# Challenges we might face, and possible solutions
+# Challenges we might face, possible solutions, and some things to consider

 ## Media storage
 **problem**: Umbraco stores media (images, documents, etc.) on the file system.